What Are the Sectors and Industries of the S&P 500?

 Communication Services Sector of the S&P 500

 From telephone access to high-speed internet, the communication services sector of the economy keeps us all connected.
-At present, the communication services sector is made up of two industries:
+At present, the communication services sector is made up of five industries:

 - Diversified Telecommunication Services